motorcycle 101 guides

 If you wish to look over the Utah motorcycle lane splitting laws, you can find all of the information at the Utah Department of Safety.

-6. Utah Motorcycle Safety Features
+7. Utah Motorcycle Safety Features

 The Utah Division of Motor Vehicles may have to conduct periodic inspections of some of your motorcycle’s functions to ensure it is safe to operate.
 The department places a lot of emphasis on the braking system working properly.
-If there are signs the braking system is faulty, your motorcycle will be deemed unsuited for the road and may suspend the registrations for your vehicle.
+If there are signs that the braking system is faulty, your motorcycle will be deemed unsuited for the road and may suspend the registrations for your vehicle.

 Aside from the braking system, here are other Utah motorcycle safety features you will have to check to confirm they are in working condition: